tigerbeetle/tigerbeetle/docs/develop/README.md

 - [Multi-Debit, Multi-Credit Transfers](./recipes/multi-debit-credit-transfers.md)
 - [Closing Accounts](./recipes/close-account.md)

-## Get in Touch
+## Want Help Developing on TigerBeetle?

+### Ask the Community

-If you have questions about how to map your application requirements to TigerBeetle, feel free to ask them in our [Community Slack](https://slack.tigerbeetle.com/invite).
+Have questions about TigerBeetle's data model, how to design your application on top of it, or anything else?

-Or, if you would like more hands-on support, you can reach out directly to <joran@tigerbeetle.com>.
+Come join our [Community Slack](https://slack.tigerbeetle.com/invite) and ask any and all questions you might have!

+### Dedicated Consultation

+Would you like the TigerBeetle team to help you design your chart of accounts and leverage the power of TigerBeetle in your architecture?

+Let us help you get it right.
+Contact our CEO, Joran Dirk Greef, at <joran@tigerbeetle.com> to set up a call.